Tpt/NeMo/docs/source/core.rst

 -------------------

 Hydra is an open-source Python framework that simplifies configuration for complex applications that must bring together many different software libraries.
-Conversational AI is great examples of such an application.
+Conversational AI is a great example of such an application.
 To build a Conversational AI application, we must be able to configure the neural network architectures, training and optimization algorithms, data pre/post processing, data augmentation, experiment logging/visualization, and model checkpointing.